 The NYSE listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person who has no material relationship with the listed company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the company).
-Our board of directors has determined that each of Mr. Porteous, Dr. Abraham, , Ms. Gordon,

-Mr. Harvey and Mr. Tolonen representing five (5) of our seven (7) directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under the listing standards of the NYSE.
-In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with BlackSky and all other facts and circumstances that the board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them.
+Our board of directors has determined that each of Mr. Porteous, Dr. Abraham, Ms. Gordon, Mr. Harvey and Mr. Tolonen representing five (5) of our seven (7) directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under the listing standards of the NYSE.
+In making these determinations, our board of directors considered the current and prior relationships that each non-employee director, and the transactions involving them.
 Our independent directors have regularly scheduled meetings at which only independent directors are present.